FAQs

 Why won't my doctor prescribe any medication when I feel really sick?

-Before the availability of antifungal medications, at least 95% of patients with pulmonary Valley Fever got better without any treatment.
+Before the availability of antifungal medications, at least 95% of patients with pulmonary Valley fever got better without any treatment.
 Studies have not been completed yet to determine if drug therapy hastens the resolution of immediate symptoms or prevents subsequent complications.
 The physician usually monitors the progress of the patient by chest x-rays, following the cocci serology (blood test) titer and the severity and duration of symptoms.
 This may require frequent visits to the doctor.
 If weight loss and night sweats continue, infiltrates in the lungs enlarge, and the inability to work persists, antifungal medication usually is considered.

 What does dissemination mean?

 Dissemination is the spread of the fungal infection from the lungs to other parts of the body.
-The most common sites of dissemination in Valley Fever are skin, bones, joints and brain meninges.
+The most common sites of dissemination in Valley fever are skin, bones, joints and brain meninges.
 Cocci meningitis is the most lethal.

 Who is at risk of dissemination?